venkat24/codecharacter-renderer/README.md

 # Code Character Renderer

-Renderer for Code Character, a Pragyan '17 event.
+Renderer for Code Character, a Pragyan '17 event

 ---------------------------------------------------